-The running balance of contract earnings versus salary paid fluctuates is some cases will not be what is owed to an employee.
+The running balance of contract earnings versus salary paid fluctuates in some cases and will not be what is owed to an employee.
 The contract balance could be higher than what the employee will be paid by the end of the contract period due to unpaid absences.
-In order for an employee to receive 26 equal checks, they must have worked all the contract days.
-If you are a late start, your contract amount is calculated as follows: The number of duty day between your contract start date and the contract end date times your daily rate.
-If you are paid on an "Even Salary Basis", this amount will be divided over the remaining pay periods to obtain a bi-weekly amount.
-Therefore an employee who starts late, still will have a portion of their pay is deferred for the summer months.
-Employees who are not paid on an Even Salary Basis will be paid bi-weekly for 10 work days times their daily rate.
-You should be aware that for employees who are not paid on an Even Salary Basis may have two or more work days from one contract year paid on the first payroll of the following contract year.
-(See the Pay Calendar listed on the SCS website which shows the first pay date for your duty assignment).
+In order for an employee to receive 26 equal checks, they must have worked the entire duty day contract (i.e. July 28, 2014 - May 22, 2015).
+If you are a late start, your contract amount is calculated as follows:

+The number of duty days between your contract start date and the contract end date times your daily rate.
+If you are paid on an Even Salary Basis, this amount will be divided over the remaining pay periods to obtain a bi-weekly amount.
+Therefore, an employee who starts late will still have a portion of their pay deferred for the summer months.
+Employees who are not paid on an even salary basis will be paid bi-weekly for 10 work days times their daily rate.
+Note: You should be aware that employees who are not paid on an even salary basis may have two or more work days from one contract year paid on the first payroll of the following contract year.
+(See the pay calendar listed on the SCS website, which shows the first pay date for your duty assignment.)

 What happens if I take a leave of absence during the school year?
-When an employee takes an "unpaid leave of absence", HR will end his or her contract as of the date the leave began.
-The system will calculate a new contract amount based on the number of duty days worked times the daily rate.
+When an employee takes an "unpaid leave of absence," HR will end his or her contract as of the date the leave began.
+The system will calculate a new contract amount based on the number of days worked times the daily rate.
 If there is a balance owed on the contract, the employee will be paid the entire balance on the following paycheck (lump sum).
 This balance is calculated by subtracting the calculated contract amount from the amount paid to date.

 If the employee returns to work at a later time during school year, HR will create a new contract for him or her.
-The contact period will start on the date the employee returned to work and will end on the last day for the particular duty assignment.
-For employees paid on an "Even Salary Basis", the new contract balance will be spread over the remaining pay periods.
+The contract period will start on the date the employee returned to work and will end on the last day for the particular duty assignment (i.e. May 22, 2015).
+For employees paid on an even salary basis, the new contract balance will be spread over the remaining pay periods.
 A portion of the new contract balance is again deferred to be paid over the summer months.
-For employees paid on a unit variable basis, the new contract amount is calculated in the same manner, however the first bi-weekly payment received after returning from leave will be the actual hours worked in that pay period times the hourly rate.
-All subsequent bi-weekly payments will be for actual hours worked during the pay period.
+For employees not paid on a even salary basis, the new contract amount is calculated in the same manner; however the first bi-weekly payment received after returning from leave will be the actual days worked in that pay period times the daily rate.
+All subsequent bi-weekly payments will be for 10 work days.